Back to the Insect Library »

 Unlike traditional synthetic chemicals, Safer® Brand Insect Killing Soap and Safer® Brand Neem Oil are safe to use around children and pets.
 They break down into their natural elements within 7-10 days leaving no residual impact on the environment.

-They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental affects on the environment.
+They are highly preferable to chemical pesticides with toxins that can kill beneficial insects and cause long-term detrimental effects on the environment.
 Another negative effect of the chemical pesticides is the psyllid's possible buildup of resistance to the chemicals in the pesticides.

 Natural enemies of the psyllid include lady beetles, lacewings, and parasitic wasps.
 These insects, partnered with a product like Safer® Brand Insect Killing Soap or Safer®& Brand BioNEEM are ideal to help control psyllid infestations in your organic garden.